psychoinformatics-de/datalad-debian/docs/source/walkthrough.rst

 particular constellation is not required.
 Building package is possible and support in any (isolated) clone of the package dataset.

-To build Debian binary packages we can use the ``deb-build-package`` command parametrized with the source package's DSC filename.
+To build Debian binary packages we can use DataLad's ``deb-build-package`` command parametrized with the source package's DSC filename.

 .. code-block:: bash

    datalad deb-build-package hello_2.10-2.dsc

-As with the download before, DataLad will capture of the full provenance of the package build.
-The command will compose a call to ``datalad containers-run`` to pass the source package on to the builder in the builder dataset.
+As with the download before, DataLad will capture the full provenance of the package build.
+The command will compose a call to ``datalad containers-run`` to pass the source package on to the builder in the ``builder`` subdataset.
 Both this builder dataset, and the actual singularity image with the containerized build environment is automatically obtained.
-This is possible, because the package dataset exhaustively captures all information on source code to build, and environment to build it in.
+This is possible, because the package dataset exhaustively captures all information on source code to build, and on the environment to build it in.
 Built binary packages, metadata files, and build logs are captured in a new saved package dataset state -- precisely linking the build inputs with the generated artifacts (again check ``git show`` for more information).

 If desired, ``deb-build-package`` can automatically update the builder dataset prior a build.
 Otherwise the build is done using whatever builder environment